 There are two things to know here: scalping and dethatching your lawn.
 Scalping your lawn is the practice of ridding the grass of the dead and yellowed blades caused by the cold.
 Scalping, however, is not necessary for your grass to thrive, but it does improve aesthetics when the new green begins to sprout.

 Dethatching requires a bit more more attention than scalping.
-Depending on the type of grass you have will determine if you should do this during the Fort Worth winter.
+Depending on the type of grass you have will determine if you should do this during the Dallas and Fort Worth winter.
 St. Augustine, for example, would be damaged extensively if it were to be dethatched, while Bermuda requires dethatching if you want that perfect lawn come spring.
 Core aerating is an alternative where dethatching is not an option, allowing nutrients to work their way into the soil.